DAOfi/daofi-v1-subgraph/README.md

 ### Querying Aggregated DAOfi Data

-This query fetches aggredated data from all daofi pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggredated data from all DAOfi pairs and tokens, to give a view into how much activity is happening within the whole protocol.

 ```graphql
 {